nuxeo/doc.nuxeo.com-content/src/nxdoc/web-ui/web-ui-tutorials/web-ui-search.md

 #### Meaningful Properties When Defining Your Own Search

-As just explained, to create a search, you just need to deploy a new `nuxeo-{searchName}-search.html` element in your `$NUXEO_SERVER/nxserver/nuxeo.war/ui/search/{searchName}` directory and add it as a slot contribution using the `nuxeo-searh-form` element.
+As just explained, to create a search, you just need to deploy a new `nuxeo-{searchName}-search.html` element in your `$NUXEO_SERVER/nxserver/nuxeo.war/ui/search/{searchName}` directory and add it as a slot contribution using the `nuxeo-search-form` element.
 However, it is important that these elements provide the proper information to perform the search.

 | Property                                                                                                   | Description                                                                                                | Example                                                                                                                              |
 | :--------------------------------------------------------------------------------------------------------- | :--------------------------------------------------------------------------------------------------------- | :----------------------------------------------------------------------------------------------------------------------------------- |